 We host monthly Coffee and Code meetups for the Oakland chapter of Girl Develop It.
 We’re partnering with Code Nation for annual summer internship programs.
 Code Nation equips students in under-resourced schools with the fundamental coding skills and professional experiences that together create access to careers in technology.
 We highly recommend other companies to participate!

-We’re engineers building products for engineers.
+We’re software engineers building products for software teams.

 - Always Be Flagging – be exemplary users of Feature Management to ship faster with less risk.

 We approach hard problems with an engineering mindset.
-We're not afraid of big challenges.
+And we're not afraid of big challenges.